 Once you complete your FAFSA, you can be considered for a RI State Grant and a federal Pell Grant.
 Note that to be considered for a RI State Grant, you must complete the FAFSA application after January 1 and before March 1.
 More information about RI state grants is at RIHEAA.
 You can learn more about federal Pell Grants at student.ed.gov.

 Additional application materials are usually necessary to apply for scholarships.
 Ask your college admissions office how to apply for special scholarships that they offer.
 Research other organizations that provide grants or scholarships to students.
 The Internet is an excellent resource for scholarship searches.
-Try www.fastweb.com, www.rischolarships.com, and the website of the Rhode Island Foundation for information about applications and deadlines.
+For information about many applications and deadlines, try these sites:

 If you are a member of The College Crusade and are financially eligible, you may apply for a College Crusade Scholarship.
 You must complete both the FAFSA and the 12th Grade Exit Information and Crusader Pledge Affirmation form.
-If you didn’t get this form in the mail, ask your College Crusade Advisor or print it from the Scholarship section of this web site.
+If you didn’t get this form in the mail, ask your College Crusade Advisor.
 You can also call us at 854-5500 and ask us to mail you the form.

 Financial Aid Glossary

-The difference between the Cost of Attendance (see the accompanying graphic) and the EFC is the student's financial need -- the gap between the cost of attending the school and the student's resources.
+Need The difference between the Cost of Attendance (see the accompanying graphic) and the EFC is the student’s financial need — the gap between the cost of attending the school and the student’s resources.
 The financial aid package is based partly on the amount of financial need.
-The process of determining a student's need is known as need analysis.
+The process of determining a student’s need is known as need analysis: